VictorLlu/MyNetwork/README.md

         |               |--StepLR
 ```
 Details of implementation is illustrated throughly in report.
+The core flow chart is shown in the figure 1.
 With the help of `mytorch`, the two-layer network achieves 97% accuracy on MNIST validation set with high efficiency.

 ## Preparation